 A graduation application should be submitted with a receipt from the Bursar's Office for the amount of \$100.00.
 This application will be effective until the next scheduled graduation ceremony held in July of every year.
 The Registrar will evaluate every application for graduation to determine if the student has completed all graduation requirements.
 A graduation certification is available upon request.
 Students who graduate with two different programs will receive two diplomas and will pay a graduation fee for each major.

 GRADUATION WITH HONORS

-In recognition of high achievement, certificates or medals will be awarded to those students who graduate from the Bachelor's Degree program as follows:
+In recognition of high achievement, certificates or medals will be awarded using the graduation index as defined on page 75 to those students who graduate from a program as follows: